tensorflow/community/rfcs/20210119-determinism.md

 The first function takes in a boolean value, and allows the model developer to enable/disable deterministic ops.
 The second function returns a bool indicating whether deterministic ops is enabled.

 Once enabled, every built-in op will either be made deterministic or raise an error if determinism is not supported.
-For ops which we have not yet implemented a deterministic version, a `NotImplementedError` will be raised.
+A `tf.errors.UnimplementedError` will be raised by ops for which we have not yet implemented a deterministic version.
 In the long term, we plan on adding a deterministic version to all such ops.
-For ops which are inherently nondeterministic such as `tf.random.normal` without a seed, a `FailedPreconditionError` will be raised (the precondition being that determinism must be disabled).
-Certain ops will only raise an error for certain input shapes or attributes.
+For ops which are inherently nondeterministic such as `tf.random.normal` without a seed, a `tf.errors.FailedPreconditionError` will be raised (the precondition being that determinism must be disabled).
+Some ops will only raise an error on a subset of input shapes, attributes, data types, or codepaths through the op.
 Depending on the op, in graph mode, the error will either be raised when the op is constructed or when the op is run.

 By "deterministic", we mean that if an op is run multiple times with the same inputs and attributes, it produces the same outputs.
 The op must be run with the same hardware configuration on the same device each time.
 The software environment must be the same every run as well (OS, TF and CUDA version, environmental variables, etc).
 For stateful ops, the all relevant state must be identical each run (values of `tf.Variable`s, checkpoints, etc).